 Thank you for your interest in the Burning Man Temple Guardians.
-We are an inclusive volunteer team accepting of all participants who wish to join our ranks.

 The Temple rises apart from Black Rock City, an oasis of calm out in the deep playa that stands resolute, able to bear what participants bring and to be what we need at the moment we call on it.